-The secret weapon that distinguishes those who succeed from those who fail is none other than self-confidence.
+The secret distinction between those who succeed and those who fail is self-confidence.

 The surprising thing for most new business owners is that self-confidence is something you actually can improve yourself.

-To truly understand self-confidence it’s important to look at a few key terms.
+To truly understand self-confidence it’s important to look at three key terms.

 - Self-Efficacy is a belief in your capacity to handle, master & succeed at performing certain tasks or skills and reaching your goals.
 The sources of self-efficacy come from hard work, practice, accepting difficult challenges and persisting despite setbacks.
 Examples of self-efficacy are objectively seen in people’s demonstrated “skills”: driving, speaking, studying, math, parenting, running your own business.

-- Self Confidence is the belief in one’s personal worth and likelihood of succeeding.
-The source of self-confidence is a combination of self-esteem and general self-efficacy, and examples may include whether one ‘is’ or ‘conveys’ self confidence.
-“I am Confident that I can successfully pitch that proposal…”
+- Self-Confidence is the belief in one’s personal worth and the likelihood of succeeding.
+The source of self-confidence is a combination of self-esteem and general self-efficacy, and examples may include whether one ‘is’ or ‘conveys’ self-confidence.
+“I am confident that I can successfully pitch that proposal…”